virtualous/blog-v3/_pages/about.md

 <pre>
 <h2>2016</h2>
+2nd August - Moving to secure SSL.
+Now on, you will see a green padlock before my URL on browsers.

 20th July - Added related posts and decreased layout width a little bit.

 3rd June - Added 'disqus on request' button.